Conrad-X/jira-ticket-health-tracker/README.md

     * Note: You must be a project administrator for the project or a Jira administrator in order to view the Project Settings page.

-`issue_type:` Choose whatever issue type you want to generate a report for eg: Task,Bug,Story.
+`issue_type:` Choose whatever issue type you want to generate a report for from Task, Bug , Epic , Story etc. (Ensure you pass it as "Task" not "task" etc. )

     * Note: If you use any other issue type other than task or bug, please configure it first as explained in the section below.
+Issue types can only be paas

 `sprint:` Pass you sprint id here.
 Displayed right on top of your sprint board.
-Note: If your sprint id has spaces in the title for eg: Sprint 22 please pass it as "sprint": “’Sprint 22’”
+Note: If your sprint id has spaces in the title for eg: Sprint 22 please pass it as "sprint": "'Sprint 22'"

 ```bash
 QUERIES = {